 Interestingly, it has been found that the TG/HDL-C ratio can predict particle size.
-One study found that 79% of individuals with a ratio above 3.8 had preponderance of small dense LDL particles, whereas 81% of those with a ratio below 3.8 had a preponderance of large buoyant particles.
+One study found that 79% of individuals with a ratio above 3.8 had a preponderance of small dense LDL particles, whereas 81% of those with a ratio below 3.8 had a preponderance of large buoyant particles.

 Obviously, people with high TG/HDL-C ratio tend to have higher than normal TG.
-Just like all other lipids, TG have to be transported in blood by lipoproteins, most are carried by chylomicrons and VLDL.
+Just like all other lipids, TG have to be transported in the blood by lipoproteins, most are carried by chylomicrons and VLDL.

 However, the number of LDL particles present in the blood may be more important than particle size.
 Furthermore, particle number appears more important than how much cholesterol is carried within these particles.
 Blood levels of LDL-P and apolipoprotein B are strongly correlated with the risk of coronary heart disease.
 Both these measurements reflect the actual number of LDL-particles.

 But, can the TG/HDL-C ratio reflect particle number?
 In fact it can, to a certain degree.
 Take a look at the LDL-C, the amount of cholesterol carried in LDL-particles.
 A high TG/HDL-C ratio indicates that these particles are small.
 A small particle carries less cholesterol than a large particle.
-Therefore a larger number of particles is needed to carry a certain amount of cholesterol if the particles are small than if they’re large.
-So, a high TG/HDL-C ratio likely reflects high number of LDL-particles, unless LDL-C is very low.
+Therefore, a larger number of particles is needed to carry a certain amount of cholesterol if the particles are small than if they’re large.
+So, a high TG/HDL-C ratio likely reflects a high number of LDL-particles, unless LDL-C is very low.

 Triglyceride/HDL Cholesterol Ratio and Insulin Resistance